The Hydrostatic Mass Bias and the $\sigma_8$ Tension: A Multi-Probe Forecast for Stage-IV/V Surveys: Introduction

 The most significant of these systematics is the so-called hydrostatic mass bias.
 This parameter quantifies the fractional offset between the true cluster mass and the mass inferred under the assumption of hydrostatic equilibrium (HSE) applied to the hot intracluster medium (ICM), and is denoted by $b_{\mathrm{HSE}}$.
 The HSE assumption systematically underestimates the true mass ($b_{\mathrm{HSE}} > 0$) because it neglects non-thermal pressure support from sources such as turbulent gas motions, bulk flows, and energy injection from active galactic nuclei \citep{Nagai07, Nelson14}.
 While often modeled as a constant in cosmological analyses, its value and potential dependencies on redshift and mass remain a primary source of uncertainty.

 This uncertainty in $b_{\mathrm{HSE}}$ is not merely a limitation for cluster counts; it is intrinsically linked to one of the most persistent challenges to the standard $\Lambda$CDM model: the $\sigma_8$ tension.
 Measurements of the clustering amplitude from the primary Cosmic Microwave Background (CMB), most notably from the \textit{Planck} satellite, favor a higher value of $\sigma_8$ \citep{Planck20}.
-In contrast, {earlier} low-redshift probes reported lower values \citep{Asgari21, Abbott22}. {However, recent re-analyses, including KiDS-Legacy \citep{Wright25}, HSC-Y3 3$\times$2pt \citep{Zhang25}, and HSC-Y3 cosmic shear \citep{Choppin25} yield higher $S_8$ values ($\sim 0.79$--0.81), reducing the historical discrepancy with \textit{Planck} ($S_8 = 0.832$).
-As demonstrated by \citet{Aymerich25} and others \citep{Bolliet20, Raghunathan22a}, even this evolving tension can be} reconciled within $\Lambda$CDM if the $b_{\mathrm{HSE}}$ mass bias is significantly higher than canonical simulation calibrations, highlighting a profound degeneracy between $b_{\mathrm{HSE}}$ and $\sigma_8$.
-Therefore, an independent, precise calibration of $b_{\mathrm{HSE}}$ remains imperative to determine whether the residual discrepancy signifies new physics or an unmitigated astrophysical systematics.
+In contrast, {earlier} low-redshift probes reported lower values \citep{Asgari21, Abbott22}.
+However, recent re-analyses, including KiDS-Legacy \citep{Wright25}, HSC-Y3 3$\times$2pt \citep{Zhang25}, and HSC-Y3 cosmic shear \citep{Choppin25} yield higher $S_8$ values ($\sim 0.79$--0.81), reducing the historical discrepancy with \textit{Planck} ($S_8 = 0.832$). {Crucially, the tension persists even in independent probes of structure growth: redshift-space distortion (RSD) measurements of $f\sigma_8$, when combined with BAO and SNe Ia, favor $S_8 = 0.762^{+0.030}_{-0.025}$, in $\sim 2.2\sigma$ tension with \textit{Planck} \citep{Nunes21}.} This suggests the discrepancy is not solely attributable to weak lensing systematics.
+As demonstrated by \citet{Aymerich25} and others \citep{Bolliet20, Raghunathan22a}, even this evolving tension can be reconciled within $\Lambda$CDM if the $b_{\mathrm{HSE}}$ mass bias is significantly higher than canonical simulation calibrations, highlighting a profound degeneracy between $b_{\mathrm{HSE}}$ and $\sigma_8$.Therefore, an independent, precise calibration of $b_{\mathrm{HSE}}$ remains imperative to determine whether the residual discrepancy signifies new physics or an unmitigated astrophysical systematics.

 Past observational efforts have only achieved modest precision on $b_{\mathrm{HSE}}$.
 Weak lensing mass calibration of \textit{Planck} clusters yielded $\sigma(b_{\mathrm{HSE}}) \sim 0.05$--$0.10$ \citep{Planck16, Miyatake19}, while cross-correlation studies between \textit{Planck} tSZ and DES weak lensing reached $\sigma(b_{\mathrm{HSE}}) \approx 0.04$ \citep{Pandey22}.
 These uncertainties are insufficient for Stage-IV/V cosmology, where sub-percent control over systematics is required to fully exploit the statistical power of next-generation data.